CompTIA A+

 8.0 Software Troubleshooting

-• Given a scenario, troubleshoot common Windows OS problems.
+• Given a scenario, troubleshoot common Windows OS issues.

 • Given a scenario, troubleshoot common mobile OS and application issues.